MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-restricted-anonymous-access.md

 [Meeting policies](meeting-policies-in-teams.md) in Microsoft Teams are used to control the features that are available to meeting participants for meetings that are scheduled by users in your organization.

 Teams includes a built-in policy named RestrictedAnonymousAccess, which contains pre-defined settings that include restricting anonymous users from starting a meeting.
 (Anonymous users are users who haven't been authenticated.)
-These predefined settings in the meeting policy can't be edited or changed by admins.
+The predefined settings in the meeting policy can't be edited or changed by admins.

-This article shows you how to remove the RestrictedAnonymousAccess meeting policy from users who are assigned this policy.
-For example, you may want to do this if...???
+This article shows you how to use PowerShell to remove the RestrictedAnonymousAccess meeting policy from users who are assigned this policy.
+To learn more about how to manage Teams using PowerShell, see [Teams PowerShell overview](teams-powershell-overview.md).

 ## Before you start

-Install and connect to the [Teams PowerShell module](https://www.powershellgallery.com/packages/MicrosoftTeams) and the [Skype for Business PowerShell module](https://www.microsoft.com/download/details.aspx?id=39366).
+Install and connect to the [Skype for Business PowerShell module](https://www.microsoft.com/download/details.aspx?id=39366).
 For step-by-step guidance, see [Install Microsoft Teams PowerShell](teams-powershell-install.md).

-To learn more about how to manage Teams using PowerShell, see [Teams PowerShell overview](teams-powershell-overview.md).

 ## Get the Teams meeting policy assignments for your organization